Oleg-lafer/Warehouse-Manegenent-System-main/README.md

 # Smart Agricultural Warehouse System 🌱

-A complete system for managing an agricultural warehouse using Image Processing, embedded systems, and a full-stack web interface.
+System for managing a warehouse (agricultural) using Image Processing, embedded systems, and a full-stack web interface.

 ---